 Sheep are widely distributed throughout Victoria's grazing areas.
-The greatest densities of sheep are found in the Central Highlands and South Western statistical divisions (3.7 and 3.2 sheep per hectare of rural holdings, respectively, at 31 March 1977).
-The numbers of sheep in each division are shown in the table on page 353.
+The greatest densities of sheep are found in the Central Highlands and South Western statistical divisions (3.7 and 3.2 sheep per hectare of rural holdings, respectively, at 31 March 1978).
+The numbers of sheep in each division are shown in the table below.

-During 1976-77, the Victorian sheep population declined a further 13.5 per cent to 21.9 million head-35 per cent below the 1971 peak of 33.8 million; the lowest since the early
+During 1977-78, the Victorian sheep population increased 4.4 per cent to 22.0 million head-34.9 per cent below the 1971 peak of 33.8 million.